infinum/frontend-handbook/JavaScript/Angular.md

 **Test setup**

-Let's start by creating the most basic test, which ensures only that our `DadJokeService` instantiates correctly.
+Let's start by creating the most basic test which ensures only that our `DadJokeService` instantiates correctly.

 If you've generated your service using Angular CLI, the `spec` file will probably look something like this: